El-Juank/El-Juank/README.md

 ## I'm just a guy trying to code!!

 - 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate in some projects
 - 🥅 2021 Goals: Learn even more and start working
 - ⚡ Fun fact: I love to paint miniatures and refurbish retro consoles